 For a hundred centuries, the two adversaries pursued their goals.
 To keep Ulysses Bloodstone away from him, Ulluxy'l dispatched hordes of extra-dimensional monsters against him.
-Bloodstone, for his part, managed to triumph over the numerous enemies his foe sent to keep from reaching Ulluxy'l and, indeed, became renowned as a monster hunter as a direct result, but he only succeeded in locating Ulluxy'l himself a handful of times over the millenniums.
-Whenever he lost Ulluxy'l's trail entirely, and was not engaged in learning new skills, languages, or knowledge, Bloodstone would sleep in suspensions of his animation that he would impose upon himself, sometimes so sleeping for up to a century at a time.
+Bloodstone, for his part, managed to triumph over the numerous enemies his foe sent to keep from reaching Ulluxy'l and became renowned as a monster hunter as a direct result, but he only succeeded in locating Ulluxy'l himself a handful of times over the millennia.
+Whenever he lost Ulluxy'l's trail entirely, and was not engaged in learning new skills, languages, or knowledge, Bloodstone would induce a sleep akin to suspended animation that he would impose upon himself, sometimes sleeping for up to a century at a time.

-Many millenniums ago, Ulysses Bloodstone faced off against, and won over, Orrgo the Unconquerable when the monster attempted to take over Earth.
+Many millennia ago, Ulysses Bloodstone faced off against, and won over, Orrgo the Unconquerable when the monster attempted to take over the Earth.
 In the late 1700s, he met Captain Rogers, the ancestor of Steve Rogers, and fought alongside him and General Wallace Worthington, ancestor of Warren Worthington III, during the Revolutionary War.
-Later, in the 19th century, Bloodstone fought a possible ancestor of Giganto aboard a ship called the Pequod, and this encounter led to the creation of the legend of Moby Dick, which the writer Herman Melville compiled into a novel that needed years to become a classic of American literature.
+Later, in the 19th century, Bloodstone fought a possible ancestor of Giganto aboard a ship called the Pequod, and this encounter led to the creation of the legend of Moby Dick, which the writer Herman Melville compiled into a novel that would eventually become a classic of American literature.

 In the 20th Century

 By the 20th Century, Ulluxy'l Kwan Tae Syn had gathered and assembled all but four of the Bloodgem fragments, while Ulysses Bloodstone himself had acquired a multimillion-dollar fortune through mercenary work and shrewd investments.
 By the latter half of the 20th Century, Bloodstone had established bases in six different locations on Earth, each of which was equipped with operatives whom he had hand-picked.
 His main base of operations was a small island in the South Pacific Ocean which he called Bloodstone Island.
-His identity had become public knowledge, and he had become one of the most renowned of soldiers of fortune ever to fight wars, but his legal status was never actually officially resolved beyond his never compiling a criminal record in any country of Earth.
+His identity had become public knowledge, and he had become one of the most renowned of soldiers of fortune ever to ever exist.
+His legal status was never actually officially resolved beyond him never having a criminal record in any country on Earth.

 Around 1910, Bloodstone assisted Robert Hellsgaard in escaping from prison after hearing Hellsgaard's story about how werewolves had killed everyone else in his village.
-Having lost his own tribe to the Hellfire Helix, Bloodstone could relate to Hellsgaard, with whom he would spend years hunting monsters till Dracula caused Hellsgaard to be lost in Limbo.
+Having lost his own tribe to the Hellfire Helix, Bloodstone could relate to Hellsgaard.
+The two would spend years together, hunting monsters untill Dracula caused Hellsgaard to be lost in Limbo.
 Sometime in the 1930s, Bloodstone faced off against, and won over, Nosferatu in an airship battle which would later come back and haunt his future daughter, Elsa.
 In 1933, he gained a "junior" partner, in an individual called Fat Cobra, and encountered menaces ranging from mummies to Fin Fang Foom.
-By 1935 and through the Second World War, Ulysses Bloodstone was a member of The Covenant, consisting of, in addition to himself, Vanessa Baker, Murderous Lion, Wyatt Crowley, Jefferson Chambers, and The Menace.
+By 1935 and through the Second World War, Ulysses Bloodstone was a member of The Covenant which consisted of, in addition to himself, Vanessa Baker, Murderous Lion, Wyatt Crowley, Jefferson Chambers, and The Menace.
 The members of that group had set aside their differences to stop universal threats to Earth.
 Then, in the 1950s, Bloodstone became a member of the Monster Hunters, alongside Doctor Druid, Makkari, Zawadi, and Namora.
 As a team, they fought the Deviant called Kro and a monster whom the Skrulls had created.
 Sometime later, they disbanded for unknown reasons.
 In 1959, Bloodstone was contacted by Nick Fury to take part in the Presidential-appointed "Avengers Initiative."
-He, along with Kraven The Hunter, Namora, Dum Dum Dugan, Dominic Fortune, Sabretooth, and Ernst Sablinova, the last of whom was the father of Silver Sable, became a part of the first Avengers.
+He, along with Kraven The Hunter, Namora, Dum Dum Dugan, Dominic Fortune, Sabretooth, and Ernst Sablinova (the father of Silver Sable), became a part of the first Avengers.
 After that, Bloodstone became acquainted with a woman named Elise.
 They had a daughter, whom they named Elsa Bloodstone.
-After her father was destroyed, Elsa Bloodstone would continue his legacy as a monster hunter.
+After her father died, Elsa Bloodstone would continue his legacy as a monster hunter.
 In the middle-to-late 20th century, Ulysses Bloodstone himself fought Possessor and became friends with Brad Carter, who would become an ally until his death sometime later.

 Resolution: The Final Battle And Revenge Of Ulysses Bloodstone